Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

     takeOwner1(tmp);
 }
 ```
-The problem here is that when `tmp` goes out of scope its destructor will call delete on the pointer.
-Thus `data` is now pointing at memory that has been destroyed (and thus no longer belongs to the application).
-Any further use of `data` is going to potentially cause problems (and I am being generous using the word potentially).
+The problem is that when `tmp` goes out of scope, its destructor will call delete on the pointer.
+Thus, `data` now points to memory that has been destroyed (and therefore no longer belongs to the application).
+Any further use of `data` will potentially cause problems (and I am being generous using the word potentially).

 This feature can be quite useful (when you want this conversion to happen easily, see std::string).
 But you should definitely be aware of it and think carefully about creating single argument constructors.
 ### Problem 3: Null de-referencing
 I think it is obvious that `operator*` has an issue with de-referencing a Null pointer here:

-operator&ast;()
+#### operator&ast;()
 ```c
 T& operator*()  {return *data;}
 ```
 But it is not quite as obvious that `operator->` is also going to cause dereferencing of the pointer here:

-operator->()
+#### operator->()
 ```c
 T* operator->() {return data;}
 ```
 There are a couple of solutions to this problem.
-You can check `data` and throw an exception if it is a Null pointer, or alternatively you can make it a pre-condition on the usage of the smart pointer (ie it is the responsibility of the user to either know or check the state of the smart pointer before using these methods).
+You can check `data` and throw an exception if it is a Null pointer, or alternatively, you can make it a precondition for using the smart pointer (i.e., it is the user's responsibility to either know or check the state of the smart pointer before using these methods).

-The standard has chosen to go with a pre-condition (a very common C++ practice: do not impose an overhead on all your users (to spare problems for the beginner), but rather provide a mechanism to check the state for those that need to do so; so they can choose to pay the overhead when they need to and not every time).
-We can do the same here but we have not provided any mechanism for the user to check the state of the smart pointer.
+The standard has chosen to go with a pre-condition (a widespread C++ practice: do not impose an overhead on all your users (to spare problems for the beginner), but rather provide a mechanism to check the state for those that need to do so; so they can choose to pay the overhead when they need to and not every time).
+We can do the same here but have not provided any mechanism for the user to check the state of the smart pointer.
 ### Problem 4: Const Correctness
-When accessing the owned object via a smart pointer we are not affecting the state of our smart pointer so any member that basically returns the object (without changing the state of the smart pointer) should be marked const.
+When accessing the owned object via a smart pointer, we are not affecting the state of our smart pointer, so any member that returns the object (without changing the state of the smart pointer) should be marked const.

-Not const
+#### Not const
 ```c
 T* operator->() {return data;}
 T& operator*()  {return *data;}
 ```
-So these two methods should really be declared as:
+So these two methods should be declared as:

-Const Correct
+#### Const Correct
 ```c
 T* operator->() const {return data;}
 T& operator*()  const {return *data;}